jessepav/lacygoill-wiki-backup/bug/vim.md

    > is defined when the latter is run, and cannot be deleted or replaced.
    > The same is true fo a function local to a block.

-## bug: inconsistent error message when trying to delete local function nested in ":def" function
+## inconsistent error message when trying to delete local function nested in ":def" function

     function-local function
 ```vim